KDE/digikam-doc/right_sidebar/captions_view.rst

    - Translate strings online to another language.
    - Author strings definition.

 The default language from an alternative strings stack is **x-default** and must be written by preference in English.
-If one strings must be enter in the stack, the x-default must be present in prior.
+If one string must be entered in the stack, the x-default must be present in prior.

 After commenting, either choose the **Apply** button or go straight to the next image, the descriptions will be saved.